nitish-11/Gurgaon-Property-Insights-Predict-and-Explore/README.md

 # Gurgaon Property Insights: Predict and Explore

 ## Introduction
-This project leverages web scraping and machine learning techniques to predict property prices in Gurgaon, providing valuable insights for buyers and sellers in the real estate market.
+This project involves analyzing Gurgaon real estate data, applying machine learning models for price prediction, and implementing a recommendation system for property exploration.
+A Streamlit-based website was developed and hosted on AWS, providing users with predictive insights and personalized property suggestions.

 ## Key Features
 - **Data Scraping:** Collected 3,900 records from **MagicBricks** using Selenium and Beautiful Soup.